vinicius-b/sentimental-analysis-server/README.md

 # sentimental-analysis-server

 This is a simple and powerfull Machine Learning sentiment analysis service.
+You can find a simple tutorial of how it was built [here](https://medium.com/@vini.bandeira.vb/creating-your-own-sentiment-analysis-service-to-classify-portuguese-phrases-eb2fb6613eb1)

 ## To run